SYNTHETIC. SYNTROPHIC. SYMBIOTIC., 2024-25

 hair, dust, slime, glue, acetate sheet

-performers: zoe antypa, Iris Bredehoft, Tess Doucet, Mar Esteban Martin, Misha Kazakov
+Thanks to those who participated - Iris Bredehoft, Tess Doucet, Mar Esteban Martin and Misha Kazakov

 for Home of Performance Practices